Ride the Wild Surf: Development

 The film was written by Jo and Art Napoleon.
 From late 1963 to early 1964, they traveled with cinematographer Joseph Biroc to Hawaii to shoot surf footage of surfers.
 They filmed at Haleiwa, Sunset Beach, Pipeline and Waimea Bay.
 The surfers included Mickey Dora (who doubled for Jody, Fabian's character), Phil Edwards, Rusty Miller, and Mark Hyson.
 Surfer Greg "Da Bull" Noll was so impressive that the Napoleons created the character Eskimo based on footage featuring him.

 They then returned to Hollywood to write the script.
 They pitched the project to Columbia who agreed to finance.
 It was originally going to be called Surfing Wild and star Glenn Corbett.
+The movie is sometimes called a beach party film although it has been argued it is closer to a male Where the Boys Are than the musical Beach Party.